MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 The assessment report gives an overview of the transformation issues that would need to be solved to migrate the application to Azure.

-These *Issues*, also called *Incidents*, have a severity (*Mandatory*, *Optional*, *Potential*, or *Information*), a level of effort, and the number of story points, which is determined by calculating the number of incidents times the effort required to address the issue.
+These *Issues*, also called *Incidents*, have a severity (*Mandatory*, *Optional*, *Potential*, or *Information*), a level of effort, and a number indicating the story points.
+The story points are determined by calculating the number of incidents times the effort required to address the issue.

 :::image type="content" source="media/appcat/report-assessment.png" alt-text="Screenshot of the AppCAT assessment report." lightbox="media/appcat/report-assessment.png":::